International Programmes 2024/2025

 Elective modules in research and internship:

-Students choose one of these two options.
+(Students can choose a maximum of one of these two options.)

-Research Project (at the university) – 10 CP
+• Research project (at the university) – 10 CP

-Research Internship – 30 CP
+• Research internship – 30 CP

 Master's thesis